mefengl/what-i-read/README.md

 https://swizec.com/blog/you-can-t-fix-the-wrong-abstraction , "Software is built on abstractions".
 Senior engineers see the abstraction, junior engineers see the details, such as naming.

 https://swizec.com/blog/why-taming-architectural-complexity-is-paramount , the more lines of code, the slower the development speed

+https://contextkeeper.io/blog/the-real-cost-of-an-interruption-and-context-switching , I do need a bigger screen or some tech to deal with interruptions